awsdocs/aws-glue-developer-guide/doc_source/console-custom-created.md

 Scripts perform the extract, transform, and load \(ETL\) work in AWS Glue\.
 A script is created when you automatically generate the source code logic for a job\.
 You can either edit this generated script, or you can provide your own custom script\.

 **Important**
-Your custom script must be compatible with Apache Spark 2\.2\.1\.
+Different versions of AWS Glue support different versions of Apache Spark\.
+Your custom script must be compatible with the supported Apache Spark version\.
+For information about AWS Glue versions, see the [Glue version job property](add-job.md#glue-version-table)\.

 To provide your own custom script in AWS Glue, follow these general steps: